 Step 2: Who Will Help You Achieve Those Goals?

 In other words, who is the target market?
 Once you know your goals, you can work out how to tailor your content to the right people and where to place it for the greatest exposure.

 For instance, if you want to achieve growth, you can establish who your best customers are by looking at your customer list and seeing which type of person/business makes the most sales.
 Then, create a content strategy plan to find similar people.

 Imagine your best customer is a young professional interested in technology.
 Start by making broad assumptions about the type of content they consume (e.g. tech blogs) and where they consume it (e.g. LinkedIn).
 Use this to create content that you believe they will find interesting and place it in channels you think will work for that demographic (i.e. write a tech blog and post it to LinkedIn).

 As your content strategy progresses throughout the year, narrow your focus and create more relevant content as you learn more about them, what they find interesting, and where you can find them (see step 4).

 Step 3: Decide on the Type of Content to Use

-There are many different types of content at your disposal in 2019, including:
+There are many different types of content at your disposal, including: